tmssd/kb/docs/Dev/Prg/Langs/Js/Dom.md

         JavaScript may not see the styles applied by `#!css :visited`.
 And also, there’s a limitation in CSS that forbids applying geometry-changing styles in `#!css :visited`.
 That’s to guarantee that there’s no side way for an evil page to test if a link was visited and hence to break the privacy.

+#### working with styles tips

++ We should always prefer CSS classes to `#!js element.style`.
+The latter should only be used if classes “can’t handle it”.

+    For example, `#!js element.style` is acceptable if we calculate coordinates of an element dynamically and want to set them from JavaScript, like this:

+    ```js
+    let top = /* complex calculations */;
+    let left = /*complex calculations*/;

+    elem.style.left = left; // e.g '123px', calculated at run-time
+    elem.style.top = top; // e.g '456px'
+    ```

+    For other cases, like making the text red, adding a background icon – describe that in CSS and then add the class (JavaScript can do that).
+That’s more flexible and easier to support.

++ Converting string property value to number using `#!js parseInt()`, in order to do math with it later.

+    ```js
+    // get element
+    const elem = documant.querySelector('h1');

+    // element style
+    const elemStyle = getComputedStyle(elem);
+    console.log(elemStyle.paddingLeft); // e.g. 20px

+    // get number
+    const paddingLeft = parseInt(elemStyle.paddingLeft);
+    console.log(paddingLeft); // e.g. 20
+    ```

 ### *CHANGING STYLES (the old way):*

 #### *element*.getAttribute